 sudo whoami

-You can also check whether it can access the root directory by typing the following command:
+command. - Check whether it can access the root directory by copying the following command:

 sudo ls /root